 Infection is, of course, one of the biggest concerns when a doctor helps a patient with a compromised immune system.
 It is vital that the anesthesiologist use sterile equipment and make every effort to ensure bacteria and viruses cannot enter the patient's system through an intubation tube or IV line.
 The trauma of surgery can be very hard on a person who already has a failing immune system, so postoperative steps to keep the patient healthy are vital.

-If you or a loved one has suffered serious consequences as the result of anesthesia errors, the experienced New York City medical malpractice attorneys at Wingate, Russotti, Shapiro & Halperin, LLP can help evaluate your situation and determine if you have a claim.
+If you or a loved one has suffered serious consequences as the result of anesthesia errors, the experienced New York City medical malpractice attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP can help evaluate your situation and determine if you have a claim.
 Our law firm has access to accredited medical experts who are qualified to assess whether healthcare standards were met.
 Please contact us at (212) 986-7353 for a no-cost, no-obligation consultation.

 - Common Injuries Due to Anesthesia Accidents